• Menu

 The Vail Farmers’ Market hosts over 148 different tents and 40 sellers over 16 Sundays throughout the summer.
 Many of the vendors are hand-picked, boasting mostly local artisan crafters and food producers from around the state.

-Residents and visitors in Colorado flock to this mountainous marketplace for a pleasant stroll and sampling treats over a morning and afternoon.
+Residents and visitors in Colorado flock to this mountainous marketplace for a pleasant stroll and sample treats over the morning and afternoon.
 Lionshead Parking and Vail Village Parking are the recommended lots for leaving your car while visiting this event.

 • Season: Sundays | June – October | 9:30 am – 3:30 pm